richgel999/fpng/README.md

 Benchmarks were made using the included fpng_test tool to generate .CSV files, MSVC 2019, on a Xeon E5-2690 3.00 GHz.
 The above benchmarks were made before SSE adler32/crc32 functions were added to the encoder.
 With 24bpp images and MSVC2022 the encoder is now around 15% faster.

-## Notes

-This version of FPNG always uses PNG filter #2 and is limited to only RLE matches (i.e. LZ matches with a match distance of either 3 or 4).
-It's around 5% weaker than the original release, which used LZRW1 parsing.
-(I'll eventually add back in the original parser as an option, but doing that will add more code/complexity to the project.)

-Importantly, the fpng decoder can explictly/purposely only decode PNG files written by fpng, otherwise it returns fpng::FPNG_DECODE_NOT_FPNG (so you can fall back to a general purpose PNG decoder).

-Note fpng's built-in (precomputed) dynamic Huffman tables (used in the default one pass mode) were generated from the 6,600 images I use for testing texture compressors.

-fpng's compressor places a special private ancillary chunk in its output files, which other PNG decompressors will ignore.
-The decompressor uses this chunk to determine if the file was written by fpng (enabling fast decompression).
-This chunk's definition is [here](https://github.com/richgel999/fpng/wiki/fdEC-PNG-chunk-definition).

-lodepng v20210627 fetched 12/18/2021

-stb_image_write.h v1.16 fetched 12/18/2021

-qoi.h fetched 12/18/2021

 ## Building

 To build, compile from the included .SLN with Visual Studio 2019/2022 or use cmake to generate a .SLN file.
 For Linux/OSX, use